microsoft/BotBuilder-Samples/CSharp/Blog-LUISActionBinding/README.md

 ````
 Bot: What do you want to do?
-User: Find me a hotel in Madrid                     -- This would trigger a new `FindHotel` intent with Madrid as Location entity
+User: Find me a hotel in Madrid                     -- This would trigger a new `FindHotels` intent with Madrid as Location entity
 Bot: When do you want to check-in?
 User: Today
 Bot: When do you want to check-out?
-User: Sorry, change the checkin date to tomorrow    -- This would trigger a `ChangeHotelCheckin` intent with tomorrow as date (but will execute within the context of `FindHotel` and will update its check-in date previously set)
+User: Sorry, change the checkin date to tomorrow    -- This would trigger a `FindHotels-ChangeCheckin` intent with tomorrow as date (but will execute within the context of `FindHotels` and will update its check-in date previously set)
 Bot: Ok, I changed the check-in date to tomorrow
 Bot: When do you want to check-out?
 ````